-Knowing how to find high search volume keywords will help you identify the topics that your targeted readers will most likely find interesting.
+Knowing how to find keywords with high search volume will help you identify the topics that your targeted readers will most likely find interesting.
 A high search volume indicates that customers want to read about these topics and thus turn to Google to find answers on a regular basis.
 Writing about high search volume keywords will increase awareness of your brand and give you the opportunity to increase your rank in the SERPs.

 One way to get a sense of the relative keyword volume is to explore in Google Trends.
 Input two to four terms and it will tell you the relative popularity of the terms over time.
 If you have a Google Adwords account, you can use Ad Planner to see estimated keyword query volumes.
 Your Google Search Console account will tell you the query volume for terms on which you rank, but it will not help you explore words on which you do not rank.

 To find a keyword with a high search volume using Data Cube, you first need to open BrightEdge and hover over the Research portion of the menu.
 You can then click on Content Research powered by Data Cube.
 This will open the Data Cube function for you to get started.

 On the Data Cube main page, you will find a search bar that you can use for a variety of functions.
 To find high search volume keywords, simply type in the main topic you are considering writing about.
 For example, if you wanted to find keywords related to building homes, you could type in ‘building homes’.
 This will return a list of keywords related to this topic.
 For this search term, you will see keywords such as ‘building homes’, ‘building homes cost’, new building homes’.
 You don't always have to choose they keyword with the highest search volume.
 Remember to stay relevant to your site and your audience.
 If a keyword with a search volume of 500,000 doesn't work for you, choose a keyword that does.
 You can still rank well and improve traffic here.